kragen/derctuo/capacitor-meter.md

 It seems like it would be pretty difficult to meet the targeted performance on the ATTiny45, but maybe possible.

+(Actually I think the interrupt latency is not an issue because I think there's an option to latch a timer value automatically when the comparator fires, and I think you can run the timers at the chip's full clock speed, but I need to check those out.)

 ### Time-domain sensing is a better option here ###

 A much easier thing to do on this chip would be to do *only* the